Ultimate Git Cheatsheet: From Beginner to Advanced

 2git init

-What it does: Transforms your current directory into a Git repository by creating a hidden .git
+What it does: Transforms your current directory into a Git repository by creating a hidden .git folder that stores all version history.

 When to use it: When starting a new project or wanting to track an existing project with Git.